-10. Giraffes sleep when stood up
+10. Giraffes sleep when standing up

-Giraffes curl their necks around to rest on their hindquarters for a quick five-minute catnap and sleep no more than 30 minutes a day.
+Giraffes curl their necks around to rest on their hindquarters for a quick five-minute catnap.
+They can survive with just 30 minutes of sleep a day.

-It’s graphic but true and it’s not just for pleasure — it’s to determine whether or not they’re ovulating.
-If the female is showing some heat the male giraffe will follow!
+It’s graphic but true, and it’s not just for pleasure — it’s to determine whether or not they’re ovulating.
+If the female is showing some heat, the male giraffe will follow.

 12. A giraffe is pregnant for 15 months

 Amazingly, that’s not even the longest pregnancy on the African savanna.
-African elephants are pregnant for 22 months and rhinos for 16 months.
+African elephants are pregnant for 22 months, and rhinos for 16 months.

-After a long 15 month pregnancy, the giraffe will stand up to give birth to their baby.
-If they were to lay down, the baby giraffe would be crushed during birth.
-As a result, the poor baby giraffe enters the circle of life with a mini skydive as it falls about 2 metres to the ground.
+The baby giraffe would get crushed during birth if they were to lie down.
+As a result, the poor baby giraffe enters the circle of life with a mini skydive as it falls about 2 meters to the ground.

-13. Giraffe are exceptional pollinators
+13. Fun facts: giraffes are exceptional pollinators

-Their great height and super long treetop feeding tongues allow them to transfer genetic material onto their mouths, from one flower of a tree to another.
+Their great height and super long treetop-feeding tongues allow them to transfer genetic material onto their mouths, from one flower of a tree to another.
 How fascinating is that!
 What a way to contribute to the African circle of life.

-Giraffe are essential in this pollination because they have evolved to feed from branches that other animals cannot reach.
+Giraffes are essential in this pollination because they have evolved to feed from branches that other animals cannot reach.
 So without the giraffe, some trees would struggle to spread.

 Their elongated neck helps them reach the tallest trees.
 These trees tend to have deep roots that can suck up more water content.
 So a giraffe can quench its thirst through its choice of food.

-15. Giraffe suck on animal bones
+15. Giraffes suck on animal bones

 Do you know this fun fact about giraffes?
 They lick and chew the bones of other animals.